-Before the Spanish (most likely) introduced the potato to Europe in the later part of the sixteenth century, it was the parsnip that was the main vegetable staple of European cooking.
-Which is not surprising given that they can be baked, boiled, fried and roasted, also in some countries the leaves are also used as a green vegetable.
+Before the Spanish (most likely) introduced the potato to Europe in the latter part of the sixteenth century, it was the parsnip that was the main vegetable staple of European cooking.
+This is not surprising given that they can be baked, boiled, fried and roasted, also in some countries the leaves are also used as a green vegetable.

 Parsnips are a half-hardy biennial grown as an annual.

 There are few vegetables that are as easy to grow, are as nutritious or as versatile as the parsnip.
 They are available as a fresh vegetable throughout the winter, when there are few other vegetables available, the flavour of parsnips actually improves the longer they are left in the ground during the winter.
 This is because the winter frosts getting to the roots increases the amount of sugar in them.

 The major downside to growing parsnips is that they have a very long sowing to harvesting season (almost a full year).
 They are among the first crops to be sown as soon as the soil is workable, i.e. late winter early spring.
 And are almost the last crop to be harvested.
 So they occupy the ground for up to 11 months of the year.